ashpool37/codeforces-cxx20/README.md

 1. First, write down the contest number.
 2. Then, append the problem letter, in lower case.
 3. Append a dash.
-4. Finally, append the problem name in the English locale, all in lower case, with any whitespace and punctuation replaced by dashes.
+4. Finally, append the Codeforces problem title in the English locale, all in lower case, with any whitespace and punctuation replaced by dashes.

-### Building and debugging Visual Studio Code
+### Building and debugging in vscodium

 Each directory created an populated using `new-problem.sh` can be opened in Visual Studio Code or [vscodium](https://vscodium.com/) as a self-contained project.
 Use the following great extensions to make the most out of the setup: